brendacs/colludia-gatsby/src/content/authors/josh.markdown

 author: Josh Roque
 tabTitle: Josh Roque
 title: Josh Roque
-desc: Read about our author Josh Roque.
+tagline: Read about our author Josh Roque.
 Colludia is an indie gaming blog focused on games with stories to tell and the developers behind them.
 class: author
 roles: [author]
 avatar: avatar-4